Join Here | Log In

 Animal studies also showed that increased VMAT2 is protective against anxiety and depression.
 Additionally, increased VMTA2 enhances locomotion.[ref]

 Another place VMAT2 is essential is in the beta-cells of the pancreas.
-Dopamine modulates the release of insulin, and VMAT2 is important here in the packaging up of the dopamine.
+Dopamine modulates the release of insulin, and VMAT2 is important here in the packaging up of dopamine.
 Thus, VMAT2 protects against oxidative stress in beta cells by controlling dopamine release.[ref]

 VMAT2 Genotype Report